LookforFPS/OJA/README.md

 [![licence][]][licence-link]

 OJA is an open-source Java library designed to simplify the integration of OpenAI's API into Java environments.
-It allows developers to easily use OpenAI's AI models for tasks like chat completions and embeddings.
+It allows developers to easily use OpenAI's AI models for tasks like chat completions, embeddings and moderation.

 ## Installation